New "gamechanging" pneumonia vaccine offers affordable protection against number one childhood killer

 The Bill & Melinda Gates Foundation provided some pioneering support for the development of the vaccine.

 “This is a monumental day for kids around the world and the governments that are trying to protect them from life-threatening pneumonia.
 A more affordable pneumonia vaccine is a in protecting more children against the world’s number one childhood killer,” says Kate Elder, Senior Vaccines Policy Advisor for MSF’s Access Campaign.

 Profits over people

-For nearly 20 years, pharmaceutical corporations Pfizer and GSK have maintained a duopoly on the vaccine that has allowed them to keep prices high.
+For nearly 20 years, pharmaceutical corporations Pfizer and GSK have maintained on the vaccine that has allowed them to keep prices high.

 There is little transparency on the prices charged by Pfizer and GSK, as the corporations take great lengths to keep prices secret.
 The result of these high prices is that governments cannot afford the vaccine, and children are left unprotected against deadly diseases like pneumonia.

 Pfizer and GSK have earned over $50 billion in sales of the pneumococcal vaccine in the past ten years, with Pfizer winning the lion’s share of these revenues.
 Today, 55 million children around the world still do not have access to the pneumonia vaccine, largely due to high prices.